 Short film success for QUT alumni

-A short film documenting the life of Gubbi Gubbi woman Zeitha Murphy has picked up numerous awards and may be due for more after recently being selected in the 2019 Manchester Film Festival.
+A short film documenting the life of Gubbi Gubbi woman Zeitha Murphy has picked up numerous awards and may be due for more after being selected in the 2019 Manchester Film Festival.

 The 2017 film, shot as a piece of final-year assessment for Jill Robinson (Director), Tara Wise (Producer) and Doc Lyons (Writer), uncovers the life of a woman who has been able to overcome numerous challenges faced by Australia’s Indigenous population.